LISA McCANDLESS – Culture & Engagement Business Partner, Premier Foods

 Since moving to Manchester almost a decade ago Hattie has been involved in the music scene in various forms.
 Whether it’s promoting live gigs whilst at Uni, interviewing bands for her YouTube channel Matter of Sound or DJing her weekly club night, GIRLS ON FILM at The Deaf Institute.

 She started out in the media as a freelancer for BBC Breakfast, BBC 6 Music and BBC Radio Manchester.
-In 2013 she landed the night shift presenting on Radio X (formerly XFM) before moving to Key 103 in February this year.
+In 2013 she landed the night shift presenting on Radio X (formerly XFM) before moving to Key 103 (now Hits Radio)

 Most recently Hattie has started presenting for the online music platform, Vevo.
 She is also proud to play second bassoon (albeit not very well) in Manchester Wind Orchestra.